How do you get norovirus?

-Unfortunately, no matter your age or how healthy you are, anyone can get norovirus.
+No matter your age or how healthy you are, anyone can get norovirus.
 Someone who catches it will be immune for a short while afterwards, but this won’t last.
-So there’s even a chance you might be unlucky enough to get it more than once in your life.
+So there’s a chance you might get norovirus more than once in your life.

 For most people, having norovirus is unpleasant but generally mild.
-They’ll usually make a full recovery in one to two days.
+They’ll usually make a full recovery in 1 to 2 days.
 However, for vulnerable people – babies, older people and those with existing health problems – it can be more serious.
-In fact, around 3,000 people a year are admitted to hospital with norovirus in England.

 What are norovirus symptoms?